Louisville Bankruptcy Attorney

 Kentucky Limited Liability Corporations & Bankruptcy

-Kentucky Limited Liability Corporations are Only an Asset of the Members
+Kentucky Limited Liability Corporations are Only an Asset of the Members, Not Business Assets

-For tax purposes, the Limited Liability Company LLC is treated for financial reporting purposes just as a proprietorship.
+For tax purposes, the Limited Liability Company LLC is treated for financial reporting purposes similar to a proprietorship.
 The LLC offers the everyday small business the best of all worlds

 1. Control.